statszx/FaFQL/README.md

-# The R codes for simulation studies and real data analysis in the manuscript entitled "Factor-Augmented Functional Linear Models".
+# The R codes for simulation studies and real data analysis in the manuscript entitled "Factor-Augmented Functional Quantile Linear Models".

 ###########################################################